cjihrig/toolbag-plugins/README.md

 * `Profiler` - Used to collect CPU profiles of a running application.
 * `SharedSymbol` - Registers a global symbol that exposes `toolbag` to application code.
 * `Signal` - Sends signals to the running process.
-* `StatsCollector` - Collects runtime data for things like CPU, memory, the event loop, handles, requests, and more.
-* `UdpReporter` - Implements the reporter interface over UDP.